IoTThinks/EasyLoRaNode_Tracker/README.md

 ### 2.4.2 Connect battery
 Recommended battery:
 * Lipo battery 4.2v with under-voltage protection is recommended.
-* **18650 battery is not recommended as it does not have under-voltage protection.
+* 18650 battery is NOT recommended as it does not have under-voltage protection.

 ### 2.4.3 Charge battery